How to better your Claude CoWork experience with MCPs

 Logs, database rows, file lists, search results, stack traces, and JSON blobs all flow straight back into the model.
 Even a single careless response can erase half the conversation history.

-This is not ideal at all and can jeopardize LLMs.
+This is not ideal at all and can jeopardise LLMs.

-4. Tool selection degrades as tool count grows
+4. Tool selection degrades as the tool count grows

-As the number of MCP tools increases, tool selection accuracy drops.
+As the number of MCP tools increases, the accuracy of tool selection decreases.

 Models begin to: